Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Easy problems, which are worth 1 point each
 Hard problems, which are worth 2 points each
 To qualify for the next round, a contestant must score at least X points.
 Chef solved A Easy problems and B Hard problems.
 Will Chef qualify or not?

+DAY 36:
+Dracula Eats
+Eat, drink, and be scary

+There are N spooky days left until Halloween.
+Dracula dines at a mysterious restaurant that changes its spooky menu daily.
+He particularly enjoys what they serve on Tuesday.

+Today is Monday, so he wishes to calculate how many times he can indulge in his favourite menu in the next N days (including today) before Halloween.

+Note that Dracula follows the standard 7-day calendar, with Tuesday immediately following Monday.